 Recommendation The Cuttings Wharf Study Area has been located outside NSD's sphere of influence since the District's sphere was established in 1975.
 The area is currently designated by the County as "Agricultural Resource" and zoned as "Residential Single: Airport Compatibility."
-Extension of public sewer infrastructure would respond to an existing threat to public health and safety associated with an onsite septic system located in close proximity to the Napa River.
-Further, extension of public sewer infrastructure would not undermine existing agricultural land uses located within close proximity given that they would remain outside NSD's sphere of influence and are subject to the County's restrictive land use designations.
-These factors significantly reduce the potential for additional growth in adjacent areas.
-The area is already developed with land uses that are consistent with adopted policies promoting the expansion of public sewer infrastructure.
-Staff recommends the Commission amend NSD's sphere of influence to include the Cuttings Wharf Study Area.
+Extension of public sewer infrastructure would respond to a potential threat to public health and safety associated with an onsite septic system located in close proximity to the Napa River.
+However, extending NSD's sphere of influence to include the Cuttings Wharf Study Area would be inconsistent with the Commission's adopted Policy III(D)(3) given that the lands are designated by the County for agricultural land uses and the District can't provide sewer service to the area without extending the mainline more than 1,000 feet.
+If the County Environmental Health Division confirms a threat to public health and safety exists, the Cuttings Wharf Study Area will be eligible to receive public sewer services from NSD through an outside service agreement without extending the sphere of influence.
+Staff recommends that the Commission take no action on NSD's sphere of influence with respect to the Cuttings Wharf Study Area.
 Dry Creek Road The Dry Creek Road Study Area is comprised of one parcel totaling 2.9 acres located northwest of the City of Napa and NSD's jurisdictional boundaries and contiguous to each of their spheres of influence.
 Access to the area is by means of Dry Creek Road.
 The area is flat and is depicted in the following map.

 The Dry Creek Road Study Area is located to the immediate west of NSD's sphere of influence and jurisdictional boundary.
 The area is also located immediately north of an existing public park and open space facility owned and operated by the City of Napa.
 The public park is known as "Alston Park."
 Present and Probable Need for Public Facilities and Services The Dry Creek Road Study Area is currently undeveloped.
 The landowner has formally requested the Commission include the Dry Creek Road Study Area as part of this comprehensive sphere update for NSD in anticipation of developing a single-family residence in the near future.
-The landowner has stated that a residence will be built on the property regardless of whether or not the home will be served by a private onsite septic system or public sewer service from NSD.
-Extension of public sewer services from NSD to the Dry Creek Road Study Area would be preferable to allowing a new private septic system to be constructed in the unincorporated area.
+The landowner has stated that a residence will be built on the property and would prefer the home be served by public sewer infrastructure as opposed to a private onsite septic system.
 Present Capacity and Adequacy of Public Services NSD's existing public sewer infrastructure is located immediately adjacent to the Dry Creek Road Study Area and would not require significant infrastructure improvements.
 NSD has established adequate capacities to extend public sewer service to the area.
 Social and Economic Communities of Interest No social or economic communities of interest currently exist between the Dry Creek Road Study Area and NSD.
-However, and as mentioned previously, the area is located immediately adjacent to NSD's existing sphere, jurisdictional boundary, and infrastructure.
+However, the area is located immediately adjacent to NSD's existing sphere, jurisdictional boundary, and infrastructure.
 Present and Probable Need for Public Services for Disadvantaged Unincorporated Communities No disadvantaged unincorporated communities meeting the definition under State law have been identified anywhere in Napa County.